ashokjain001/NeighborhoodMaps/README.md

 Neighborhood Maps
 =========================
 This is fifth project of the Udacity Fullstack Nanodegree Program.

-This app is to demonstrate the ability to use a js framework(knockout.js) together with Google Maps API and Foursquare API.
+This is a single page application featuring a map of my favorite neighborhood.
+This app demonstrates the ability to use a js framework(knockout.js) together with Google Maps API and Foursquare API.

 ## Skills Demonstrated
 * Knockout.js
-* Google Maps API - show all the fav places in NYC
+* Google Maps API to show all the fav places in NYC
 * Foursquare API to show info on places
 * HTML
 * CSS